Meet the conductors

 Dave Odams is a multi-instrument brass performer and teacher with over 30 years’ experience playing all styles of music – classical, jazz, brass band, big band, orchestra, pop/soul – with proficiency in all brass instruments (trumpet, trombone, euphonium, baritone horn, euphonium, tenor horn, bass trombone, tuba, and sousaphone).

 He is also a busy band conductor specialising mainly in primary school band programs including Normanhurst West Public School, Pennant Hills Public School and Hornsby Heights Public School and as an instrumental teacher, he has worked with hundreds of students from many Sydney primary schools and high schools over the past few years.
+In 2021, Dave was on the AMEB Teachers’ Honour Roll for being in the top five in the category of Most Outstanding Private Teacher (Preliminary to G6) for Brass and Percussion.

 Aside from teaching and conducting, Dave is heavily involved in creating and managing bands for private and corporate events and arranging and composing music for young bands and ensembles.